brettlangdon/ledger/README.md

 #Ledger
-Ledger is an event based NodeJS module used for logging events to stdout, files or MongoDB.
+Ledger is an event based NodeJS module used for logging to various locations.

-By default Ledger can overwrite `console.log`, `console.info`, `console.warn` and `console.error` to allow all output to be either colorized or outputted to a file or a MongoDB server.
+By default Ledger can overwrite `console.log`, `console.info`, `console.warn` and `console.error` to allow all output, even output from other modules.

 ##Installation: